1 a : work especially of a painful or laborious nature : toil

 Did You Know?

 Etymologists are pretty certain that travail comes from trepalium, the Late Latin name of an instrument of torture.
 We don't know exactly what a trepalium looked like, but the word's history gives us an idea.
 Trepalium is derived from the Latin tripalis, which means "having three stakes" (from tri-, meaning "three," and palus, meaning "stake").
 From trepalium sprang the Anglo-French verb travailler, which originally meant "to torment" but eventually acquired the milder senses "to trouble" and "to journey."
-The Anglo-French noun travail was borrowed into English in the 13th century, followed about a century later by travel, another descendant of travailler.
+The Anglo-French noun travail was borrowed into English in the 13th century, along with another descendant of travailler, travel.

 Test Your Vocabulary with M-W Quizzes